Ertso/Youtube-Video-Downloader-WebApp/README.md

 # Youtube-Video-Downloader-WebApp
-A web version of my previous script which does not work thanks to YOUTUBE CHANGING ITS ALGORITHM AND BREAKING PYTUBE ENTIRELY
+A web version of my previous script — which no longer works thanks to **YOUTUBE CHANGING ITS ALGORITHM AND BREAKING PYTUBE ENTIRELY.**

 ## Setup
 Enter these commands on your terminal: